-The Center for Teaching and Scholarly Excellence (CTSE) promotes evidence-based, student-centered teaching strategies that support learning for all Suffolk University students by
+The CTSE promotes evidence-based, student-centered teaching strategies that support learning for all Suffolk University students by:

 - Promoting learning experiences that are outcomes-based, active, collaborative and rigorous